-Financial Year Ending Audit Fees Audit Related Fees 1 Tax Fees 2 All Other Fees December 31, 2023 \$221,456 \$23,466 Nil \$8,416 3 December 31, 2022 \$242,038 \$20,231 Nil Nil
+Financial Year Ending Audit Fees Audit Related Fees 1 Tax Fees 2 All Other Fees December 31, 2024 \$242,824 \$- \$17,953 \$- December 31, 2023 \$221,456 \$223,466 Nil \$8,416 3

-(1) Fees charged for assurance and related services reasonably related to the performance of an audit, and not included under "Audit Fees", including the audit of certain of the Company's subsidiaries to ensure compliance with the Australian Corporations Act 2001.

-(2) Fees charged for tax compliance, tax advice and tax planning services.

-(3) Fees for products and services provided by the Company's external auditor, other than services reported under "Audit Fees", "Audit Related Fees", or "Tax Fees", including preparation of the consent letter issued for the Company's prospectus filed in connection with the Company's Australian initial public offering.
+- (1) Fees charged for assurance and related services reasonably related to the performance of an audit, and not included under "Audit Fees", including the audit of certain of the Company's subsidiaries to ensure compliance with the Australian Corporations Act 2001. - Fees charged for tax compliance, tax advice and tax planning services.
+Deloitte Touche Tohmatsu were appointed as auditors on June 26, 2024 all tax fees charged after this date have been disclosed.
+No tax fees were charged by the Company's previous auditor. - (3) Fees for products and services provided by the Company's external auditor, other than services reported under "Audit Fees", "Audit Related Fees", or "Tax Fees", including preparation of the consent letter issued for the Company's prospectus filed in connection with the Company's Australian initial public offering.